 Kidney stones: Cranberry juice and cranberry extracts contain a large amount of a chemical called oxalate.
-In fact, there is some evidence that some cranberry extract tablets can boost the level of oxalate in the urine by as much as 43%.
-Since kidney stones are made primarily from oxalate combined with calcium, healthcare providers worry that cranberry might increase the risk of kidney stones.
-To be on the safe side, avoid taking cranberry extract products or drinking a lot of cranberry juice if you have a history of kidney stones.
+Since oxalate is found in kidney stones, cranberry might increase the risk of kidney stones.
+If you have a history of kidney stones, stay on the safe side and avoid taking cranberry extract products or drinking a lot of cranberry juice.

 Be cautious with this combination

 Medications changed by the liver (Cytochrome P450 2C9 (CYP2C9) substrates) interacts with CRANBERRY

 Some medications are changed and broken down by the liver.
 Cranberry might change how quickly the liver breaks down these medications.
 This could change the effects and side effects of these medications.